-Send Chuck a message explaining your needs and you will receive a response by email.
+Send Chuck a message explaining your needs and you will receive a response shortly.
 Have you already emailed Chuck or another tutor?
 If so, you have an account!
 Sign in now

 I've spent 30 years in various business roles.
 I have utilized technology all along the way and am adept in Microsoft Office Suite (Word, Excel, PowerPoint, Outlook).
 I have designed, created and maintained websites and know what works and what doesn't.